Hosting UPDATED: 26 February 2023

 What High Availability is not!

 Until now it would seem that high availability is the cure for everything.
 Unfortunately, it is not so.
-No matter how much we would have liked it to be (because we are good at it).
-Although high availability architectures provide a robust and resilient way for your website’s hardware and systems software to fail gracefully, it can’t do anything if your WordPress software is the cause of an outage or slowdown.
+It is true that high availability architectures provide a robust and resilient way for your website’s hardware and systems software to fail gracefully.
+However, it can’t do anything if your WordPress software is the cause of an outage or slowdown.

 If your software is buggy, then its bugs will also be.. highly available!

 Noticed before that we mentioned hardware and systems software?
 A high-available website means that it “runs” in two instances, but says nothing about the quality of the website’s software.
 On the other hand, low-level systems software is generally much more stable than most types of other software.
 It is only logical; systems software is a critical piece of a computer.
-So high availability works because the software that implements high availability is stable, having gone through rigorous testing and quality assurance, before been released.
+So high availability works because the software that implements high availability is stable.
+It has undergone rigorous testing and quality assurance before being released.

 This has parallels with physical engineering as well.
 You absolutely don’t want a bridge, or a transportation system, or a rocket to have “bugs”.
 Similarly, you don’t want buggy systems software as their malfunction can nowadays jeopardise whole enterprises, businesses, academic networks, and basically pretty much everything.